Kalama Middle/High School

 Kalama High School is a public high school located in Kalama, Washington.
 It is part of the Kalama School District.
 The school serves students in grades 9–12 and shares its campus with Kalama Middle School (which serves grades 6–8) and the district office.
 As of the 2021–2022 school year, Kalama High School had an enrollment of approximately 345 students, and a four-year graduation rate of 91%.
-Kalama Middle School had an enrolment of 266 students.
+Kalama Middle School had an enrollment of 266 students.